AlgyJr/ios_guides/Swift-Basics.md

 let i: Int = 0
 ```

-Read left-to-right, “the variable i is an Int.”
+Read left-to-right, “The constant i is an Int.”

 You can omit type if the compiler can infer it: